miraclx/freyr-js/README.md

 The freyr source would be available in the `/freyr` directory within the container along with a globally registered command `freyr` for calling the script.

-For more information and documentation about docker, please refer to its official website:
+For more information and documentation about docker, please refer to its official site:

 - <https://www.docker.com/>
 - <https://docs.docker.com/>